JANUS: A Difference-Oriented Analyzer For Financial Centralization Risks in Smart Contracts

 \textbf{2) Difference-oriented State Traversal}

 We categorize the differences between two states at any layer of the state space into two types: those caused solely by differences in account permissions, and those stemming from differences in preceding states.
-Leveraging these distinct categories, we introduce a difference-oriented state traversal method comprising two primary steps to reduce the number of states requiring traversal and comparison.
+Leveraging these distinct categories, we introduce a difference-oriented state traversal method to reduce the number of states requiring traversal by combining pruning and difference labeling while ensuring no loss of essential differential information.

 First, for each layer in the state space, we selectively compare two states resulting from the execution of privileged and ordinary accounts, respectively.
-As illustrated in Fig. \ref{fig:states}, we traverse and compare only the states represented by green nodes, thereby preserving the first category of differences.
-Specifically, we implement this step as follows:

-a) In Difference Set Initialization of Algorithm \ref{alg:alg1}, we collect only the state $s_p$ (resulting from privileged account executions) and add them to the $S_{next}$ set (line 11).

-b) In Difference Propagation of Algorithm \ref{alg:alg1}, for each difference $delta$ in $D_{new}$, we use the corresponding state $S_{next}[D_{new}.index(delta)]$ as the starting point for the symbolic execution of current round.
+Specifically, we implement this step as follows: In Difference Set Initialization of Algorithm \ref{alg:alg1}, we collect only the state $s_p$ (resulting from privileged account executions) and add them to the $S_{next}$ set (line 11).
+In Difference Propagation of Algorithm \ref{alg:alg1}, for each difference $delta$ in $D_{new}$, we use the corresponding state $S_{next}[D_{new}.index(delta)]$ as the starting point for the symbolic execution of current round.
 Here, $D_{new}.index(delta)$ represent the index of $delta$ in set $D_{new}$.
 For each function $f$ to be executed (Line 24), we also collect only the state $s_p$, adding it to both the temporary state set $S_{tmp}$ and $S_{next}$ as the initial state for the next round.
+Differences in subsequent states of $s_{o}$ are preserved through labeled variables.